What are the four types of academic citation?

 In brief, while integral citations (1) come at the beginning of a sentence and place an emphasis on the researcher or source author, non-integral citations (2) remove such emphasis by being placed in brackets at the end of a sentence or clause.
 Multiple-source citations (3), on the other hand, which are generally used sparingly by writers, are required when more than one source is being cited at any one time, perhaps to provide additional strength to a fact or argument.
 Finally, secondary citations (4) might also be used if the writer wishes to indicate that the information being cited is from a source that they haven’t directly read.

-To learn more about these four citation types, students should continue studying with Lessons 2 and 3 of this subject.
-Students may also wish to check their understanding of this lesson by unlocking our Lesson 1 activities.
+To learn more about these four citation types, students should continue studying with Chapters 2 and 3 of this subject.
+Students may also wish to check their understanding of this chapter by unlocking our Chapter 1 activities.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.